 CAPS will continue to provide individual therapy to assist with related problems, including organization, time management, problem-solving, decision-making, emotion regulation, procrastination, and relationship issues.

 If you are currently under treatment for ADHD with an outside provider, you will need to continue with your current treatment provider or other community providers.
-If you have the MUSC AIG Student Health Insurance, care for ADHD should be covered under the policy if their conditions are met (which may include appropriate testing and preauthorization for medications).
-You can call AIG Student Health Insurance Customer Service directly at 1-888-722-1668 for information.
+If you have the MUSC school sponsored Student Health Insurance through Blue Cross Blue Shield of South Carolina (BCBSSC) and administered by Academic Health Plans (AHP), care for ADHD should be covered under the policy if their conditions are met (which may include appropriate testing and preauthorization for medications).
+You can call the AHP Student Health Insurance Customer Service directly at 1-855-823-0319 for information.

 If you are covered under another insurance plan, please check with your insurance company about coverage and community providers.
 In this case, it remains important to confirm with community providers their office practices with regard to insurance coverage.

 CAPS does not make referrals for ADHD or neuropsychological testing.
 The MUSC Student Health Plan (AIG) does not require referrals for mental health care or ADHD.